 Colour matching for print probably doesn’t sound that complicated.
+Or is it?
 You’ve designed yourself a nice brochure, slapped your logo on it and a couple of photos and sent it off to the printer.
-You spent ages choosing the right shade of millenial pink.
+You spent ages choosing the right shade of millennial pink.
 Then you get your precious prints back and that pink is now more Barbie™ than pastel.

-Theoretically, you can say to your printer that you would like to use PMS 2096 C and they will know what you want.
+If your printer does Pantone work, also known as spot colours, you can tell them that you would like to use PMS 2096 C, and they will know what you want.

 Making that happen actually can depend on a few different factors.
 Firstly, if you specify PMS 2096 C – you’re specifying the coated colour – that is, to be printed on a coated stock.

 While coated and uncoated colours have the same mix of ink, the final result can vary due to a number of factors.
 It’s important to remember that if you have chosen PMS 2096 C, but the stock you’re using is uncoated, you’ll actually be getting PMS 2096 U – the uncoated colour.

 COLOUR MATCHING FOR PRINT – COATED VS UNCOATED COLOURS

 Pantone 2096 is made up of the following:

 Together, the colours above create the colour below – PMS 2096, AKA Pantone Ultra Violet (the print version), AKA Pantone’s Colour of the Year 2018.

 Above is a visual guide from the Pantone website, where you can also find a corresponding hex code or RGB colour profile.
 Remember that it doesn’t look exactly like this in real life, ok friends?